Home » Symptoms » Cat Symptoms A-Z » Unpleasant Breath Odor/Bad Breath

 Basics and possible causes

-Gum diseases are also common causes of bad breath.
-Gingivitis and periodontitis, inflammatory conditions of the gums, can be caused by bacterial infections and often lead to strong bad breath.
-These inflammatory conditions can lead to tooth loss if left untreated.
+Gum disease is also a common cause of bad breath.
+Gingivitis and periodontitis, inflammatory conditions of the gums, can be caused by bacterial infections and often lead to severe bad breath.
+If left untreated, these inflammatory conditions can lead to tooth loss.

-Diseases of the internal organs, such as kidney or liver diseases, can also lead to bad breath.
-With kidney disease, the breath may smell of ammoniaAmmonia is a nitrogenous waste product of protein metabolism in the body, mainly converted to urea in the liver and excreted via the kidneys.
-Elevated ammonia levels in the blood may indicate liver dysfunction., while liver problems can cause a sweetish-foul odor.
-These conditions require immediate medical examination and treatment.
+Diseases of internal organs, such as kidney or liver disease, can also cause bad breath.
+With kidney disease, the breath may smell of ammonia, while liver problems can cause a sweet, rotten odor.
+These conditions require immediate veterinary evaluation and treatment.

-In addition, infections in the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. cavity, such as abscesses or wounds, can also cause unpleasant breath odor.
+In addition, infections in the mouth area, such as abscesses or wounds, can also cause unpleasant breath.
 Such infections can result from injuries or bite wounds and often require antibiotic or surgical treatment.

 Typical accompanying symptoms